ka-tya/Udacity-Data-Scientist-Blog-Post/README.md

 #### Conclusion
 _______________
-* The two data sets show clear differences between the pricing policies, seasonality and types of travels .
+* Both data sets show clear differences between the pricing, seasonality and types of travel.
-* Unlocking the reasons behind the prices and being able to predict them might be much more challenging than it seems at first.
-The keys to success are domain knowledge and cleaned data set.
+* Unlocking the reasons behind the prices and being able to predict them might be more challenging than it seems at first.
+The keys to success are domain knowledge and cleansed data.